UNCLASSIFIED (U)

 HOUSING program management

-(Office of Origin: OBO)
+(Office of Origin: OBO/PRE)

 15 FAM 251 Local Real Estate Market

-A survey of the local real estate market provides an objective assessment of current market conditions, and enables post to select competitively from a range of housing.
+A survey of the local real estate market provides an objective assessment of current market conditions and enables post to select competitively from a range of housing.
 (See 15 FAM 212.6.)
 The local market assessment should include background information on the general availability of housing, requirements for residential security standards, and other security considerations (location of schools, costs, etc.).
 Post should use the results of the survey to document conditions related to the cost and availability of suitable housing.
 To assist with the establishment and/or review of rental benchmarks, posts must submit their annual housing market survey to OBO/PRE/RPL/PM no later than December 31 of each year.
 If local housing that meets space standards is unavailable, post must prepare appropriate supporting information.

 15 FAM 252 HOUSING SELECTION